-Students from these California campuses were selected in January 2019 to participate in California Campus Compact’s Community Engagement Student Fellowship (CESF) program, a 4-month initiative specifically designed to support student leaders advancing service, service-learning and community engagement at California Campus Compact member campuses throughout the state.
+Students from these California campuses were selected in September 2019 to participate in California Campus Compact’s Community Engagement Student Fellowship (CESF) program, a 4-month initiative specifically designed to support student leaders advancing service, service-learning and community engagement at California Campus Compact member campuses throughout the state.

 Loyola Marymount University

 Loyola Marymount University’s fellows will support a service program in the Center for Service and Action.
 They will evaluate the effectiveness of a training workshop for volunteers at our university’s Special Games event and recruit a disability expert to recommend training changes.
 The pressing need is insufficient preparation community-based learning students receive before they volunteer to coach people with physical and intellectual disabilities.
 The impact we hope to make with this fellowship opportunity is threefold: develop student leaders, increase campus understanding about how to serve the disabled, and improve the experience of community members with disabilities who attend.

 The Office of Student Leadership, Involvement, and Community Engagement (SLICE) will engage two student fellows during Fall 2019.
 One student fellow will work with Cypress Park Community Job Center to provide weekly English language workshops for day laborers at the job center.
 The fellow will spend time providing English language lessons on site as well as creating and updating curriculum, worksheets, and activities that will help workers communicate at job sites, negotiate wages, know their rights, and self-advocate.
 SLICE’s second fellow will partner with a local community organization, College Access Plan (CAP), to provide after-school college readiness programs for underserved middle school students attending Pasadena Unified School District.
 The fellow will help facilitate classes focused on exploration of college, career, academic, and personal interests, and assist in updating CAP’s college-readiness curriculum for middle school students.